AlexanderLabWHOI/EUKulele/docs/source/outputstructure.rst

 - max_pid
     - The maximum percentage identity reported by the alignment program for the match
 - counts
-    - 1 if not using ``Salmon``, or the number of counts reported by the quantification program for that transcript/contig if using salmon
+    - 1 if not using ``Salmon``, or the number of counts reported by the quantification program for that transcript/contig if using ``Salmon``
 - ambiguous
     - 1 if there were multiple disagreeing matches for this transcript/contig, resolved by either consensus annotation using the user-provided cutoff (defaults to 75%) or by last common ancestor (LCA) approaches, otherwise 0